 Factors affecting GP%

+10. Selling the wrong product mix.
+By selling mostly designer frames with a lower markup, the GP% will decrease.
 Knowing the industry benchmark for GP% can be an effective way of measuring business performance.
 Optometrists should achieve a GP% of 65 percent.
 High-performance practices can post a GP% as high as 70 percent.
 Once a GP% lags below the benchmark, it is essential that you immediately establish the cause and manage it on a weekly basis.
 If a leak goes unnoticed for an extended period, the impact on net profit can be devastating.

 Avoid poor buying